THE POTENTIAL OF ENERGY EFFICIENCY

 However, GE is not alone.
 Other international firms are working to develop products that work to improve building’s energy efficiency.
 Siemens AG (SI) has developed new products like air control systems that have allowed Siemens to benefit their clients by, “enabl[ing] seamless communication between various disciplines like heating, cooling, control of lights and blinds as well as low-voltage energy distribution, making your facilities true high-performance energy-efficient buildings.”
 Other Siemens products, like their variable speed drives for HVAC (Heating, Ventilation and Air Conditioning) equipment works to minimize operating costs while maximizing energy savings.
-Siemens innovation makes it a key player in the financial newsletter.
+Siemens innovation makes it a key player at the Roen Financial Report website.

 Johnson Controls Inc (JCI)